phalcon/documentation/docs/storage.md

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses of `Phalcon\Storage\Exception` so callers can catch a specific failure mode.
+The component raises granular subclasses of `Phalcon\Storage\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Storage\Exception $e)` blocks continue to work unchanged.

 | Class                                                               | Parent                      | Thrown when                                                                |
 |---------------------------------------------------------------------|-----------------------------|----------------------------------------------------------------------------|